 Copyright © Language Bridge Technology, 2017

 1. Lesson and drills recorded in Special English by a native speaker.

 2. Text added by the learner or a teacher makes the application

 interactive and suitable for vocational training.

 3. Inspirational poem recorded by a native speaker.
 Without emotional

 engagement, there can be no learning.

-Here is an example of a lesson added by a teacher to make the lesson more relevant and immediate.
-The learner can work with these texts the same way as with the prerecorded lessons: speaking simultaneously with the robot while reading the text and listening to the text-to-voice robot reading it.
+The learner can work with new lessons the same way as with the prerecorded lessons: speaking simultaneously with the robot while reading the text and listening to the robot reading it.
 The learner may put the cursor at any place in the text and start listening from that point as many times as needed to develop the skill of automatic speech.